Filter

 - What is the quality assurance letter and what is it for?

-The "Quality Assurance Letter" is a fundamental document that forms an integral part of our contract, with the aim of ensuring that all the information provided by our advice matches the terms and conditions established in the main agreement.
+The "Quality Assurance Letter" is a key document and an integral part of your contract.
+Its purpose is to ensure that all the information provided during the advisory process matches the terms and conditions set out in the main agreement.

-In this sense, we consider it essential that you have the essential details of your investment to make informed decisions with full knowledge of the associated benefits and services.
+With that in mind, we believe it’s essential that you have a clear understanding of the key details of your investment so you can make informed decisions and be fully aware of the benefits and services included.

-List of services and amenities available for your enjoyment.
+A list of available services and amenities for your enjoyment

 - What does a quote for a land lot deed include?